 The results of eco-civilization system reforms are not satisfactory.
 Some of the currently ongoing pilot reforms had become the channel through which local government fight for projects and capital and various departments of the State Council sought to strengthen departmental interests.
 If this is not resolved and adjusted in time, these pilot projects will lose their value as an indicator for the exploration of eco-civilization development and institutional innovation.

-Since there is still some confusion in the relationship between the government and the markets as well as between the Central Committee and local governments, the markets still could not play a key role in resources distribution.
+Since there is still some confusion in the relationship between the government and the market as well as between the Central Committee and local governments, the market still could not play a key role in resources distribution.
 This is just one out of the many problems waiting to be solved in the implementation of eco-civilization system reform plans as well as the full execution of relevant policies.
 For example, in the reform plans, the Central Committee had clearly stated reform opinions regarding the guidance of social capital such as third-party governance and PPP.
 But during the implementation of these reform plans on a local level, local governments use their locally-owned state-owned enterprises as social capital in bidding and winning local PPP projects.
 The lack of division between government, enterprises and capital is prominent, this forms a barrier keeping out true private enterprises and social capital and preventing the formation of fair competition.

 Continual deepening of rural reforms, rural land system reforms bring upcoming breakthroughs